Table of Contents

 Designing a book cover and creating the art for a book cover are two separate skills.

-An artist, for book covers, creates the image (or images) used on the cover.
-Note you can use images from stock photo sites for your book cover.
-BUT you must ensure that you have the legal right to use those images.
+An artist creates the image or images used on the cover.
+You can use images from stock photo sites for your book cover, but you must ensure that you have the legal right to use those images.
 You can’t just find a picture on the internet and create a cover from it.
 Pixabay.com is a great place to find good quality free graphics.

-A designer uses that image, combined with fonts, text, colors, shading, shadows and other techniques to create a cover that tells readers both consciously and unconsciously what to expect from the book.
-They understand, because they’ve been trained, about works and what doesn’t work on a cover.
+A designer uses that image, combined with fonts, text, colors, shading, shadows, and other techniques to create a cover that tells readers both consciously and unconsciously what to expect from the book.
+They understand, because they’ve been trained, what works and what doesn’t work on a cover.

 If you want a truly great cover, your best bet is to hire a good book cover designer.
-They will probably use a stock image of one sort or another, combine it with other elements such as font’s text, shading and color, and produce a cover that works.
+They will probably use a stock image, combine it with other elements such as fonts, text, shading, and color, and produce a cover that works.

 If your book is not selling, the very first place to look is the cover.